panglesd/dune-transient/README.md

 bits of inscrutable text from one place to the other.

 As a consequence, I'm afraid this project cannot accept contributions made by humans.
-The AI might find it rude and start malfunctionning.
+We need to wait a bit before humans are reliable enough.
 You are however welcome to open PR, provided both the PR text and the code in it has been written by an AI, without human review.